-Brands have missed the mark in the past for making assumptions about their audience.
-Typically this has been an assumption tied to systemic racism that all consumers fit into one “type” of consumer, which is largely based on a white demographic and not on BIPOC.
+Brands have missed the mark in the past by making assumptions about their audience.
+Typically this has been an assumption tied to the systemic racism that all consumers fit into one “type” of consumer, which is largely based on a white demographic and not on BIPOC.

-Clean beauty brands that say they value inclusivity need to demonstrate this, for example, through providing a wide variety of shade ranges for foundations and concealers that are inclusive of BIPOC skin tones, providing hair products that work for different hair types and valuing diversity in the operation of their brand.
+Clean beauty brands that say they value inclusivity need to demonstrate this, for example, by providing a wide variety of shade ranges for foundations and concealers that are inclusive of BIPOC skin tones, providing hair products that work for different hair types, and valuing diversity in the operation of their brand.

 Brands should be operating with a staff that reflects diverse voices and experiences.
 Marketing campaigns and promotional materials should also include BIPOC.

 As an environmentally-conscious consumer, it is also important to be seeking out and supporting brands that are owned and operated by BIPOC.
 Here at The Eco Hub, we’ve featured brands that can help get you started; check out 10 Black-Owned Canadian Sustainable Businesses.

 Keep in mind: A note about the 5Ws within the Clean Beauty approach